Positive Reaction (song)

-"Positive Reaction" is a pop song written and produced by Stock Aitken Waterman for Mandy Smith's debut studio album Mandy (1988).
+"Positive Reaction" is a song written and produced by Stock Aitken Waterman for Mandy Smith's debut studio album Mandy (1988).
 The song was released in October 1987 as the album's second single.
 The song failed to chart in the UK.
 It was however successful around Europe.

 "Positive Reaction" is an upbeat and catchy pop song with a strong dance beat and synth-driven melody.
 The lyrics are about a woman who is feeling empowered and positive after a breakup, and are delivered with a confident and enthusiastic vocal performance from Smith.